ZXPrism/HighLevelPuzzle/README.md

   - [X] fix the bug of inconsistent piece colors between configs (do not re-assign colors!)
   - [X] fix the bug of potential acesss violation for configs that some pieces have already been removed (since I assume the vector indices are the ID of puzzle piece, if a puzzle piece is removed, problems will occur)
   - [X] adjust the camera position so that it always focuses on the center of the puzzle whatever the config is

+- 06-14 Fri
-  - [ ] the criteria of determining two configs are the same should be carefully devised (absolute or relative?)
+  - [X] the criteria of determining two configs are the same should be carefully devised (absolute or relative?)
-  - [ ] compute the kernel disassembly graph and level of difficulty, display it
+  - [X] compute the kernel disassembly graph and level of difficulty

+- 06-15 Sat
+  - [ ] display the kernel disassembly graph
   - [ ] compute the complete disassembly graph, display it

-- 06-14 Fri
   - [ ] puzzle design?